Inist-CNRS/lodex-use-cases/openalex/README.md

 ```

-2. Choose the right loader :
+2. Choose the right loader and load the result of your query :

 ```
 OpenAlex Query